StarNuik/re-space2d/README.md

 		* Upgrades to spawn (key + value)
 		* That's it
 	* Spawns enemies
 		* Different algos for enemy spawning might be a cheap way to add some diversity.
-But they also may be totally ignored by the Player
+But they also may go totally unnoticed by the Player
 	* Spawns upgrades
 		* Preferrably near the middle of the stage.
 	* Waits for the enemies and upgrades to die